OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Horse.md

 ------

 - **Charge:** When not in melee.
 Requires a clear run of at least 20 yards.
-Rider’s lance inflicts double damage.
-Horse cannot attack when charging.
+The rider’s lance inflicts double damage.
+The Horse cannot attack when charging.
 - **Melee:** When in melee, both rider and horse can attack.
 - **Domestic:** Not encountered in the wild.
 - **Carry loads:** Up to 4,000 coins unencumbered; up to 8,000 at half speed.